 Would you like straighter teeth and a better bite?
-If you’re seeking a superior smile and you’d like to achieve that better look without metal wires and brackets, Denver orthodontist Dr. Robert Rudman can determine your suitability for Invisalign®.
+If you’re seeking a superior smile and you’d like to achieve that better look without metal wires and brackets, Denver orthodontists Dr. Robert Rudman and Dr. Birg can determine your suitability for Invisalign®.

 What is Invisalign®?